-Operating with a drive-by-wire throttle, Acura's 3.2-liter V-6 produces 270 hp at 6,200 rpm and 238 pounds-feet of torque at 5,000 rpm.
+Operating with a drive-by-wire throttle, Acura's 3.2-liter V-6 produces 258 horsepower at 6,200 rpm and 233 pounds-feet of torque at 5,000 rpm.
+Those numbers are down slightly from 2005 ratings because of new testing standards established by the Society of Automotive Engineers.
+Actual performance is the same.
 The five-speed Sequential SportShift automatic transmission permits manual gear changes.
 A six-speed manual, which works with a limited-slip differential, is also available.

 Antilock brakes include electronic brake-force distribution and brake assist functions.
 Side-impact airbags, dual-stage front airbags and side curtain-type airbags are installed.
 A passenger-side position sensor controls airbag deployment.
 An electronic stability system is standard.

 Overall excellence best describes the latest TL, which surpasses its predecessor's already-fine qualities to become a superior, refined touring machine.
 Except for the automatic transmission, which occasionally delivers a harsh shift on downgrades or when pushed especially hard, this sedan ranks close to flawless.
 Acura's manual gearbox is eminently capable.